7LPdWcaW/GrowTracker-Android/README.md

 ## Updating

-You can either elect to update manually, or get notified on releases by installing the [Update plugin](https://github.com/7LPdWcaW/GrowUpdater-Android/releases).
+You can either select to update manually, or get notified on releases by installing the [Update plugin](https://github.com/7LPdWcaW/GrowUpdater-Android/releases).

 **For updates, do not uninstall first, you will lose your existing plant data.
 Always back up your data!**